John Petrucci: Career

 Eventually, his childhood friend and future Dream Theater keyboardist Kevin Moore invited Petrucci to join his cover band.
 Petrucci attended Berklee College of Music in Boston with childhood friend John Myung (bass), where they met future bandmate Mike Portnoy (drums).
 While in Berklee they often covered two of their biggest influences, Iron Maiden and Rush.
 These three, in addition to Kevin Moore, formed the band Majesty.
 Because there was already another band with the same name, the group later became Dream Theater.

 While Petrucci is most commonly associated with Dream Theater, he is also in the project band Liquid Tension Experiment, and has appeared as a guest on records by other artists, such as the Age of Impact album by the Explorer's Club.

 Petrucci has released a guitar instructional video, Rock Discipline, which covers warm-up exercises, exercises to avoid injury while playing, alternate picking, sweep picking, chords and other techniques for developing one's guitar playing.
 Petrucci also has a book named "Guitar World presents John Petrucci's Wild Stringdom", which was compiled from columns he wrote for Guitar World magazine under that title.

 In 2001, Joe Satriani and Steve Vai invited Petrucci to tour with them on the popular G3 guitar tour, which exposed him to a massive number of new fans and inspired a solo album.
 The album, Suspended Animation, was released on March 1, 2005, and was available for order from his web site.
 Petrucci also appeared on the 2005 and 2006 G3 tours, and in 2007, went on G3 tour again, this time with Paul Gilbert and Joe Satriani.
 In a video with Larry DiMarzio, Petrucci announced that he is working on a follow-up to his 2005 album, Suspended Animation and a new Dream Theater album.

 Petrucci also wrote and recorded two instrumental soundtrack songs for a Sega Saturn game titled Digital Pinball: Necronomicon.
 Each track is roughly two minutes long, and are named simply Prologue and Epilogue.
 In a spoof rock band, Nightmare Cinema (which was the Dream Theater members changing instruments for encores), he used the "alternate stage name" Johnny James.

 In 2012, Petrucci was invited once again to join Joe Satriani on the G3 tour, along with Steve Morse.
 He was accompanied by bassist Dave LaRue and drummer and Dream Theater bandmate Mike Mangini.

 In 2018, Petrucci joined Joe Satriani on the G3 tour.
 They were accompanied by Uli Jon Roth on the European leg of the tour, and Phil Collen in North America.
 His second solo album, titled Terminal Velocity was released in 2020.
-Petrucci's first solo album in 15 years, it reunited him with Mike Portnoy for the first time since the drummer left Dream Theater in 2010.
+Petrucci's first solo album in 15 years, it reunited him with Mike Portnoy for the first time since Portnoy left Dream Theater in 2010.